Welcome to Rotorua Girls High School

 Opportunities for all young women...

-Students are placed in mixed ability classes with the exception of an Accelerate Class.
+Students are placed in mixed ability classes with the exception of an Enrichment Class.
 Girls complete option subjects in addition to their core programme.
 These come from Creative Arts (Dance, Drama, Music), Marautanga(Te Whare Tapere o Nga Kohine), Technology(Digital, Fashion, Food) and Visual Arts.

 Students in Year 10 follow a core programme and can select options which they sampled in Year 9.